 If you order your products from a supplier to sell on Amazon and the supplier provides a manufacturer's UPC, you can use them to create product listings.
 When you are creating your seller account on Amazon, its default setting uses the manufacturer code to track your inventory for FBA purposes.
 However, you can also change this setting at any time if you are looking for an alternative to FBA, i.e. want to fulfil your orders on your own or outsource fulfilment to a 3PL provider.

 There can be instances when your supplier might not provide a manufacturer's UPC.
 In such situations, you can use an Amazon barcode — Amazon Standard Identification Number (ASIN).
-Moreover, you also need ASINs for the products that are not tracked with a manufacturer's UPC, such as products with expiration dates (cosmetics, food and beverages) and products that don't have a barcode printed on them.
+Moreover, you also need ASINs for the products that are not tracked with a manufacturer's UPC, such as products with expiration dates (cosmetics, food and beverages, nutrition and wellness) and products that don't have a barcode printed on them.